AtuAmbala/LabOp-Scheduler/README.md

 All MUST-HAVE constraints are satisfied

-All UNAVAILABLE constraints are respected
+All UNAVAILABLE constraints are satisfied

 Slot-level checks: